Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 wait(futs)
 ```

+Below is an example of the above code crashing a cluster when run in a jupyter lab session.

 <img
 src="/posts/scaling-python/oom-error.png"
 alt="A picture of a jupyter notebook input and output cells.
 The output is showing dask worker usage warnings."